-Save the html file and bring it up in your browser and look at where the absolutetag element (the zoo link) is located.
-Change the size of the browser.
-Does the link move at all?
+Step3: Save and the html file.
+Bring it up in your browser and look at where the absolutetag element (the zoo link) is located.
+It should be at the very bottom of the web page.

-Now add some style to the absolutetag element: Open your css stylesheet.
+Step 4: Add some style to the absolutetag element: Open your css stylesheet.
 Add (nothing we haven't seen before so far):